 - Contribution limit is based on your HDHP.
 If two spouses each have individual HDHPs, they cannot contribute the family max to just one person’s HSA.
 They can only contribute the individual max to each of their separate HSAs.
 If they want to contribute the family max, they must first be covered under a family HDHP policy.

 - You’ll probably be charged a monthly account maintenance fee.
-It won’t be much (Wells Fargo charges me $2.50, which is paid by my employer), but since you can’t contribute more than a few thousand per year to an HSA in the first place, it’s something to be aware of.
+It won’t be much (and often is paid by your employer), but since you can’t contribute more than a few thousand per year to an HSA in the first place, it’s something to be aware of.
 Your HSA bank may also waive this fee if you meet a certain balance threshold in the account.
-At Wells Fargo, they waive the fee if you have more than $5k across both cash and investments.

 - Your HSA bank may require a minimum cash balance.
-For example, Wells Fargo requires you to have a min cash balance before you can invest in stocks, mutual funds, etc. They give you 3 options: $1k, $2k, or $3k as the minimum.
-This is cash you can use immediately without selling any investments in your HSA.
-Anything above and beyond this min balance can be invested.
-Also, if you fall short of this cash balance at any point, your HSA bank won’t liquidate your investments to top up your cash balance, but any future contributions will have to be applied first to topping up before more investing is allowed.
+That is, before you can invest in stocks, mutual funds, etc. Anything above and beyond this min balance can be invested.
+Also, if you fall short of this cash balance at any point, your HSA bank probably won’t liquidate your investments to top up your cash balance, but any future contributions may have to be applied first to topping up before more investing is allowed.

 - If you leave your HSA bank / roll out your funds, avoid the hefty fees.
 Your HSA bank will probably charge you something stupid.
-Wells Fargo charges $25.
-You can easily avoid this by just going to your local HSA bank branch, withdrawing all the cash (but not closing the account yet), walking over to your new HSA bank and depositing the cash there, then going back to close the account at your old bank.
-In the case of Wells Fargo, they’ll try to charge a $25 fee, but when they see no money in your account, they’ll skip it and just close the account.
-That’s ‘cause their custodial agreement (quick search: “How will fees be paid?”) says “fees will be automatically deducted from your HSA if not paid by you.”
-Remember, they’re not extending you credit, so there’s no penalty for not paying.
-Just withdraw all the cash, then close the account and you won’t be charged anything.
-In my case, I actually called Wells Fargo’s HSA department to confirm this and they confirmed it.
+You can avoid this by just withdrawing all the cash (but not closing the account yet), then depositing the cash at your new HSA bank, then going back to close the account at your old bank.
+(Remember, they’re not extending you credit, so there’s no penalty for not paying.)

 Sure…just for you!
 The HSA was established as part of the Medicare Modernization Act of 2003.
 Its purpose was to help lower the cost of healthcare by reducing overinsurance, because overinsurance incentivizes excessive use of healthcare.